On a beautiful sunny afternoon, three years ago, my life changed.

 This whole time, I’m locked in the bedroom doing my best to protect the other ladies who are still in the closet.
 The wonderful 911 operator is telling me what’s happening outside my bedroom door as several other police cars arrive.
 Once the officer had the guy cuffed, the 911 operator told me I could put my gun away and come out.
 I was never so relieved!

 The intruder had made it past two security gates and in into my home in the middle of the afternoon.
 My front door was unlocked because the cleaning ladies were going in and out.
 I had become complacent thinking that something like that could never happen to me.
 But even two security gates didn’t stop someone who wanted to come in.
 Thankfully no one was hurt or killed.
 But it left me scared to be alone for several months.

 I’ve learned a lot from that incident.
 All during the training with my firearms instructor, he had told me that I had to be sure I could take a life if needed in order to protect myself, family or friends.
 Otherwise a gun would be useless to me.
 I wondered all during my training whether or not I could actually do it.
-Well, I learned I could, I was more than prepared to shoot the intruder if he came in that room.
-Running and hiding I avoided it the best I could, but I was in the mindset of “if I have to, I will”.
+Well, I learned I could!
+I was more than prepared to shoot the intruder if he came in that room.
+I avoided it the best I could by running and hiding, but I was in the mindset of “if I have to, I will”.